hatfieldlibrary/tagger-2/README.md

 Tagger is backend service for publishing digital collections, exhibits and other online resources.
 It offers a way to describe and organize these resources by content type and by subject tags.
-Areas and collection groups provide an additional layer of organization that can be used to link back to the departments and parent organizations that produce and own the digital content.
+Areas and collection groups provide an additional layer of organization that can be used to highlight the departments and parent organizations that produce and own the digital content.

 Tagger is an Angular, Express, NodeJs application that persists collection information in a Mysql/MariaDb database.
 It provides a public REST API for creating clients that use information about the collections managed in Tagger.